 Heart Pump Project

-Find out how the amazing muscles that make up your heart work to keep your blood pumping every day.
-Make a pump using a jar, a balloon, and two straws to get an idea of how your heart pumps blood.
+Find out how the amazing muscles that make up your heart work to maintain your blood flow every day.
+Make a pump using a jar, a balloon, and two straws to get an idea of how your heart pumps blood through your circulatory system.

 **Children under 8 can choke or suffocate on uninflated or broken balloons.
 Use adult supervision and keep uninflated balloons from children.
 Discard broken balloons at once.